mpalmer/moby-derp/README.md

 filenames.
 The benefit of this is that the `sudo` configuration becomes a lot easier to audit -- the pod name is right there.

-This means that no matter a user does, they cannot have any effect on any container which is not named for the pod they're manipulating.
+This means that no matter what a user does, they cannot have any effect on any container which is not named for the pod they're manipulating.
 There are also safety valves around `moby-derp`-managed containers being labelled as such, so that in the event that someone does inadvertently name a container in such a